tamirshor7/procjects/README.md

-# This repo is made for tracking simple and complex coding apps
+# This repo is made for tracking and presenting coding projects

 ## Every one of the following projects contains a more detailed README in the designated folder, with more detailed explanations what the application does. <br />
 1. Course Management System - Relatively large scale project of over 3k coding lines - The project posseses databases of various Technion courses,<br />